-To conclude, the noise assessment adequately demonstrates that noise can be controlled on site and the development proposal should not be refused on noise grounds.
-To ensure that the development is acceptable in terms of noise, the following clarification needs to be addressed, and conditions attached to the permission.
+Concluded that the noise assessment adequately demonstrates that noise can be controlled on site and the development proposal should not be refused on noise grounds.
+To ensure that the development is acceptable in terms of noise conditions relating to extraction and glazing should be attached to the permission.